hydrosolutions/riversCentralAsia/paper.md

 as they should.
 The following step-by-step instructions explain how to do this:

-1. Go to the [packages github repository](https://github.com/hydrosolutions/riversCentralAsia), click the green code button and select download zip.
+1. Go to the [packages GitHub repository](https://github.com/hydrosolutions/riversCentralAsia), click the green code button and select download zip.
 This will download a zip folder with the package code to your Download